Double spike Dirichlet priors for structured weighting: Simulations

-The upper panel of Fig.~\ref{fig:simu} shows the proposed double spike Dirichlet prior yields uniformly better estimates than symmetric Dirichlet in terms of the $\ell_1$ error, which is expected since the double spike Dirichlet prior utilizes the structural information of the coefficients.
-Performances of the two-step lasso largely depend on the choice of $\lambda$; in contrast, the proposed method is much less sensitive to the choice of $\rho_1$ and $\rho_2$.
-The best $\ell_1$ error over all hyperparameters is 0.0313, 0.4184, and 0.1393 for the proposed method, the symmetric Dirichlet prior, and the two-step lasso, respectively.
-This suggests the proposed estimates are more accurate than alternatives by a substantial margin, at least under this simulation setting.
-One may choose large $\rho_1$ and small $\rho_2$ values when the true $\beta^*$ indeed follows the sparse and partial constant structure; such choices would enhance the structural information encoded in the double spike prior: the upper right panel of Fig.~\ref{fig:simu} shows the $\ell_1$ error tends to decrease with larger $\rho_1$ values and smaller $\rho_2$ values.
-The traceplot of $\beta_1$ shown in Fig.~\ref{fig:simu1traceplot} exemplifies that the posterior samples mix well.
+Figure~\ref{fig:simu} shows the sensitivity to hyperparameters for each method.
+The upper panel is for Scenario 1.
+From the plot, the proposed double spike Dirichlet prior yields uniformly better estimates than symmetric Dirichlet in terms of the $\ell_1$ error, which is expected since the double spike Dirichlet prior utilizes the structural information of the coefficients.
+Performances of two-step lasso largely depend on the choice of $\lambda$; in contrast, the proposed method is much less sensitive to the choice of $\rho_1$ and $\rho_2$.
+We also observe a monotonic pattern in the upper right heatmap of Figure~\ref{fig:simu}: the $\ell_1$ error tends to decrease with larger $\rho_1$ values and smaller $\rho_2$ values.
+Indeed, large $\rho_1$ and small $\rho_2$ values are desired in this scenario as the true $\beta^*$ does follow the sparse and partially constant structure.
+A limiting case is $\rho_1\to\infty$ and $\rho_2\to 0$, which amounts to $\beta_i=\gamma_i/|\gamma|$.
+Samples drawn from the double spike prior with such choices possess the exact structure, which is desirable when the exact structure holds.
+However, the numerical difference in $\ell_1$ error becomes indistinguishable for large enough $\rho_1$.
+The lower panel is for Scenario 2.
+The boxplot continues to show that the proposed method outperforms the others, although the sparse and partially constant assumption does not strictly hold.
+However, the monotone decreasing pattern in $\ell_1$ error as $\rho_1$ gets larger and $\rho_2$ gets smaller no longer holds (the lower right plot), which is not surprising as the true $\beta^*$ deviates from the exact structure.
+In both scenarios, the proposed method is not sensitive to $\rho_1$ and $\rho_2$ when $\rho_1$ exceeds certain thresholds.

-For the second scenario, we use the same settings as in the first scenario but let $\beta^*$ deviate from the exact sparsity and partial constancy.
-In particular, we let the last $K-s$ entries of $\beta^*$ equally share a total of $0.05$ weight and set $(\beta_1, \beta_2, \beta_3)= (0.3089, 0.3672, 0.2739)$, which deviates from the original $\beta^*$ used in the first scenario by 0.1677 under the $\ell_1$ norm.